 🤑 What paid features might be useful for me?

-- No branding: With a Professional plan and above, you can turn off the Restream watermark over your stream.
-You’ll also be able to add your own logos and watermarks.
+- No branding: With a Standard plan and above, you can turn off the Restream watermark over your stream.
+You can also add your own logos and watermarks.

-- Custom background images and overlays: When you pay for a Professional plan, you can upload your own background images, stream overlays, and other custom visual effects in Restream Studio to personalize your stream to your brand.
+- Custom background images and overlays: When you pay for a Standard plan, you can upload your own background images, stream overlays and other custom visual effects in Restream Studio to personalize your stream to your brand.

-- Stream recordings: With the Standard plan and above, you’ll be able to record your live streams whenever you broadcast with Restream.
+- Stream recordings: With the Standard plan and above, you can record your live streams whenever you broadcast with Restream.
 Recording a live stream lets you upload it to a video platform as on-demand content after your live stream is over, or gives you a raw version of your stream that you can edit into smaller videos for social media.

-- Custom destinations: Our free plan lets you broadcast to more than thirty channels simultaneously, but some platforms require a paid plan.
-For example, you can live stream to a personal Facebook profile with the free plan, but to stream to a Facebook group or public page, you will need a paid plan.
-Read our guide to free and paid platforms included in your Restream plan for more info.
+- Custom destinations: Our free Basic plan lets you broadcast to two channels simultaneously, but some platforms require a paid plan.
+For example, you can live stream to a personal Facebook profile with the Basic plan, but to stream to a Facebook group or public page, you’ll need a paid plan.
+For more info, read our guide to find out which platforms are included in your Restream plan.

-- Video storage: With a Professional plan and above, you’ll have access to Restream’s cloud storage, where you can keep between 10 and 50 videos, depending on your plan.
+- Video storage: With a Professional plan and above, you can access Restream’s cloud storage, where you can keep between 10 and 50 videos, depending on your plan.

-- More guests: You can add up to five guests on Restream Studio with a free plan.
+- More guests: You can add up to five guests on Restream Studio with a Basic plan.
 With a Standard plan and above, you can add up to nine guests.

 ⚙️ What tools can I use with Restream?